 Design and Images

 Your blog design doesn’t have to be fancy or elaborate, it just has to look professional and be user-friendly.
 There are countless free or paid templates available for any blogging platform you choose.
 Adding a custom logo will help with branding and that’s important, but not absolutely necessary at first if you can’t afford one or don’t have the skills to do it yourself.
-Alternately, you can try your hand at designing your own using the tools mentioned below, or check Fiverr for affordable options.
+Alternately, you can try your hand at designing your own using the tools mentioned below.
 If money isn’t an issue, hire a reputable designer and work with her/him to create a blog that reflects you and your niche.

 Photos can play a huge part in a successful, profitable blog.
 First and foremost, quality images inadvertently reflect the quality of your blog when potential readers arrive on your website.
 They’re what grabs visitors and brings them deeper into your post.
 Images are very important for social media marketing, whether you promote on Pinterest, Facebook, Twitter or other networks.
 However, you can’t just grab images from other websites or Google.
 You can take your own pictures or use stock images and they don’t have to cost you a fortune.
 My favourite is Deposit Photo because they have a huge selection of quality stock images, gifs, vectors, etc. and they’re only a dollar each.
 I save a lot of time by not looking through a bunch of free photo sites and I don’t have to worry about whether they’re really royalty/copyright-free or not.

 You’ll also need an image editor eventually.
 I use Photoshop, but it has a learning curve that is beyond what most bloggers require.
 GIMP is a popular, free alternative to Photoshop.
 Canva is also popular among bloggers and it has a free option.